by Catherine Haug

 Storage containers

-Good storage containers include: a ceramic crock or wrapped in parchment paper (when it begins to solidify upon cooling).
+Good storage containers include: a ceramic crock or wrapped in parchment paper.
 If you keep it in glass canning jars (with lid), put them in a refrigerator, cabinet or carboard box to protect from light.

 I would not keep it in plastic (like yogurt containers or plastic wrap) because as a fat, it will leach fat-soluble toxins from the plastic.